 The Judicial Intern Program gives students an opportunity to work with trial and appellate judges and view the judicial process from the perspective of the decision maker.
-Placements include the Wisconsin Supreme Court; Wisconsin Court of Appeals; Dane County Circuit Courts; United States District Court in both Milwaukee and Madison; and the United States Court of Appeals for the Seventh Circuit (with the work being done in Milwaukee.)
+Placements include the Wisconsin Supreme Court; Wisconsin Court of Appeals; Dane County Circuit Courts; and the United States District Court in both Milwaukee and Madison.
 Students are able to observe the court system from the inside; learn about the work of judges and their law clerks; and evaluate the effectiveness or ineffectiveness of lawyers appearing before the courts.
 The actual work performed may vary from judge to judge but the emphasis is on research and writing.

 The Judicial Intern Program takes approximately 25 students during each semester of the academic year and during the summer.
 It is open to all students who have achieved second year status; thus students are eligible to participate in the summer following their first year.
 Second- and third-year students have priority and are generally placed.

 To apply for the program, students complete an application distributed during informational sessions that are held during the year.
-These informational sessions are announced in the Law School's Newsletter.
+These informational sessions are announced in email messages to the student body.

 Contact Lindsay Healless, email@example.com